nicholasdille/container-slides/160_gitlab_ci/070_schedules/slides.md

 ### Hands-On

-1. Schedule pipeline run in 5 minutes
+1. Schedule pipeline to run in 5 minutes
 1. Check pipeline